Photos are courtesy of Municipality of Crowsnest Pass.

 The Crowsnest Pass Health Centre offers a range of services in acute and continuing care, including a 24-hour emergency department, intensive care, x-ray, diagnostic imaging, laboratory services, obstetrical, palliative, therapeutic and surgical services.
 Services based out of the Crowsnest Pass Provincial Building cover a range, including public health services, addictions and mental health services, and additional therapeutic services.

 Experience the beauty of the Rocky Mountains in peaceful Crowsnest Pass.
-You can see current opportunities in the Crowsnest Pass area using our job map or learn more about living and working in Crowsnest Pass on the municipality’s website, Facebook or Twitter pages.
+You can see current opportunities in the Crowsnest Pass area using our online job board or learn more about living and working in Crowsnest Pass on the municipality’s website, Facebook or Twitter pages.